- Academic Clubs (Intellectual / Technological / Engineering)

 Black Men Alliance

-BW@L is a safe space, particularly for black women, to come together and learn from as well as empower one another through conversations about our shared identity.
+BW@L cultivates a safe and welcoming space for black womxn to come together, learn from each other, and empower one another through activities and conversations about shared identity.

 Gender-Sexuality Alliance (GSA)